 So, the next time someone points out that you’re being diplomatic, know that you possess great negotiating skills. 😉

 You cannot expect to get things together if you don’t have organization skills.
 This holds true for both your professional and personal life.
 You can be at the top of your game if you know how to organize and prioritize multiple complicated tasks and execute them smoothly.

-As project manager, your job is to make sure that your projects do not create chaos among your team members and they don’t feel over-whelmed by the number of tasks lying ahead of them.
-An important element of being organized also includes neatly documenting everything for future referencing.
+As a project manager, your job is to make sure that your projects do not create chaos among your team members and they don’t feel overwhelmed by the number of tasks lying ahead of them.
+An important element of being organized also includes neatly documenting everything for future reference.